 North Maine Double Jacket - In Development

 Status Note: We have just begun development of the North Maine Double Jacket.
 We have thought about the NMDJ for a long time, and have just made the first prototype in a Melton wool that is good stuff but still a lot less costly than our own Fabric.
-We'll fiddle with that proto, then perhaps make another Melton proto before making an NMDJ in our Fabric.
+We'll fiddle with that proto, then perhaps make one or two more Melton protos before making an NMDJ in our own Fabric.
 If you are interested in this item, please let us know, and give us your ideas, too!

 The NMDJ will withstand some frightful conditions, although it will also be OK for low levels of activity in mild weather.

 The NMDJ was originally suggested by Advisor Mike Dean, who is from North Maine.
 In early 2019, Mike took a solo camping-hiking trip that covered 217 miles (349 km) in temperatures as low as -42F/-41C.
 During his weeks on the trail, he had no communications and nobody really knew where he was.
 So he needs to be extremely serious about his gear!